ltiseni94/DiffWheel_Robot_Control/README.md

 # Full guide to install the package on the robot

-- ## Requirements
+- ## Hardware Requirements

 	- D.W.
 Platform from Next Generation Robotics srl (add website)

+	- 1 YD Lidar

+	- 1 Camera connected through CSI (Camera Serial Interface)

+	- 2 Realsense D435i (optional)

 - ## Configuring PC

 	It is needed to:

+	1. Install Ubuntu 18.04.5 LTD

-	1. Install CUDA and NVIDIA drivers
+	2. Install CUDA and NVIDIA drivers

-	2. Install ROS
+	3. Install ROS

-	3. Build Opencv with CUDA enabled
+	4. Build Opencv with CUDA enabled (optional)

-	4. Install Realsense SDK
+	5. Install Realsense SDK (optional)

-	5. Build RTABMAP
+	6. Build RTABMAP (optional)

-	6. Install Realsense-ROS wrapper
+	7. Install Realsense-ROS wrapper (optional)

-	To do so, you can follow this guides, based on the kind of pc you are using:
+	To do so, you can follow these guides, based on the kind of pc you are using:

 	- **Nvidia Jetson Xavier NX**